Angiogram Procedure

 What Is An Angiogram Procedure?

 Angiogram procedures can vary in complexity which determines how long they will take and what the recovery stage looks like.
 Typically, this procedure can take anywhere between 30 minutes and 2 hours.
-Most patients are able to go home the same day, but certain cases require you to stay overnight in hospital before being dismissed.
-The procedure is performed whilst under local anesthetic.
+Most patients wonder, "How long does it take to recover from an angiogram?"
+Generally, recovery is swift, with many going home the same day, though some cases may require an overnight hospital stay.
+The procedure is performed whilst under local anesthetic to numb the area.

-The procedure involves carefully feeding a catheter into your arteries and requires a skilled and experienced doctor to conduct it.
+The procedure involves injecting a special dye through a catheter into your arteries and requires a skilled and experienced doctor to conduct it.
+This is crucial for assessing conditions that might narrow the arteries, affecting blood flow to the heart muscle.

 Why An Angiogram Procedure Is Done?